 This case is a good example of how HOA and condo boards must be aware of the differences between restricting common area versus individual owner property.
 It is also a good reminder of the importance of drafting good covenant language in order to ensure that they are later determined to be enforceable.

-The community association attorneys with Black, Slaughter & Black are experienced HOA and condo attorneys and happy to assist your community in drafting and enforcing your covenants and other rules and regulations.
+The community association attorneys with Law Firm Carolinas are experienced HOA and condo attorneys and happy to assist your community in drafting and enforcing your covenants and other rules and regulations.
 Contact a community association attorney in one of our Charlotte, Greensboro, Triangle, or Coastal offices today to find out how we can help your community.